VSCodium/vscodium/CONTRIBUTING.md

 ### Before Submitting an Issue

-Before creating bug reports, please check existing issues and [the Troubleshooting Wiki page](https://github.com/VSCodium/vscodium/wiki/Troubleshooting) as you might find out that you don't need to create one.
+Before creating bug reports, please check existing issues and [the Troubleshooting page](https://github.com/VSCodium/vscodium/blob/master/docs/troubleshooting.md) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](https://github.com/VSCodium/vscodium/issues/new?&labels=bug&&template=bug_report.md), the information it asks for helps us resolve issues faster.

 ## Making Changes

-If you want to make changes, please read the documentation [/docs/build.md](./docs/build.md).
+If you want to make changes, please read [the Build page](./docs/howto-build.md).

 ### Building VSCodium

-To build VSCOdium, please follow the command found in the section [`Build Scripts`](./docs/build.md#build-scripts).
+To build VSCOdium, please follow the command found in the section [`Build Scripts`](./docs/howto-build.md#build-scripts).

 ### Updating patches

-If you want to update the existing patches, please follow the section [`Patch Update Process - Semi-Automated`](./docs/build.md#patch-update-process-semiauto).
+If you want to update the existing patches, please follow the section [`Patch Update Process - Semi-Automated`](./docs/howto-build.md#patch-update-process-semiauto).

 ### Add a new patch